PopUpPop78/WebApi-Expense/README.md

       http://localhost:62710/api/expenses, or
       amend the lauchSettings.json in the dependencies

-## (c) Change the SQL connection string to your connection string in teh appsetting.json
+## (c) Change the SQL connection string to your connection string in the appsetting.json

     "DefaultConnection":"<your connection string>"

+## (d) Create table matching the model Expense in SQL server (auto-increment Id colum)